senavirathne/swiftstock_app/README.md

-# Item Transaction App
+# Swiftstock App

-Welcome to the **Item Transaction App**!
+Welcome to the **Swiftstock App**!
 This application is designed with a primary focus on reducing the time taken to complete a transaction to the absolute minimum.
 By streamlining processes and optimizing the user interface, we've aimed to create an app that facilitates quick and efficient transactions, enhancing productivity and user satisfaction.

 ## Table of Contents